isabella232/office-developer-client-docs.de-DE/docs/outlook/auxiliary/iolkaccountnotify.md

 ---
 # <a name="iolkaccountnotify"></a>IOlkAccountNotify

-Stellt dem Client einen Rückruf für Änderungen an einem Konto bereit.
+Stellt einen Rückruf an den Client für Änderungen an einem Konto.

 ## <a name="quick-info"></a>QuickInfo